All Episodes

 I mean, common sense would tell you they have a huge group.

-They go out there, they clean up after themselves.
+They clean up after themselves.

 That's common sense.

-The Occupy people occupy everywhere, Wall Street, Portland, wherever.
+The Occupy people, Occupy everywhere, Wall Street, Portland, wherever, they have no common sense.

-Therefore they do every disgusting thing that you can think of all over the area, and they have to bulldoze the place after they've left.
+Therefore, they do every disgusting thing that you can think of all over the area, and they have to bulldoze the place after they've left.

-And what do the liberals say?
+And what did the liberals say?

 I mean, I'm sure he probably felt that way.